 - Ward 3 includes the developed portion of the City of Del Rey Oaks, the southern half of the City of Sand City, and the City of Monterey, excluding the Presidio and what is called New Monterey.

 - Ward 4 includes the City of Pacific Grove, the northern portion of the City of Monterey that includes the Presidio of Monterey and what is called New Monterey, and the northern half of unincorporated Pebble Beach.

 - Ward 5 includes the City of Carmel, the southern portion of unincorporated Pebble Beach, and the unincorporated areas of Carmel Valley, Cachagua, Carmel Highlands, and Big Sur.

-Maps of the five wards are available electronically by clicking on the links above or in print form from the Administrative Office at 60 Garden Court, Suite 325, Monterey.
+Maps of the five wards are available electronically by clicking on the links above or in print form from the Administrative Office at 4860 Carmel Valley Road, Carmel.
 Please call ahead to request a print copy.